-Our licensing service is headed by David Edwards, who specialises in contested licensing applications and review hearings.
+Our licensing service is headed by Malcolm Ireland, who specialises in contested licensing applications and review hearings.

 The team also benefits from the support of a number of specialist legal departments, including our Property, Regulatory and Compliance, Dispute Resolution and Mergers & Acquisitions teams.